sorpaas/coinbase_exchange_bot/README.md

 The dash requires gulp to be run in order to include compiled js and less.
 Gulpfile is setup to support [Babel](https://babeljs.io/) and [Browserify](http://browserify.org/)

+### Notes

+I'm opening this project up because it's success is marginal or not *currently* worthwhile at scale.
+Also, I hope that someone else can benefit from the example of interacting with the exchange API.
+This was an experiment in learning more about BTC exchanges and automated trading.
+At very small order sizes, trading on the spread or using moving averages is sometimes successful.
+However, when attempting to increase trade size, the bot does not account for partial order fills, and the exchange volume and trade sizes make success more complex / difficult.